Manage global lists for work item types

 With witadmin, you can modify XML definition files to support the On-premises XML process model.
 For an overview of process models and what is supported, see Customize your work tracking experience.

 Global lists are pick lists that you can include in one or more fields and types of work items.
 Use them to minimize the work that is required to update a list that is shared by multiple types of work items.
-Because global lists are defined for a team project collection, they can be included in work item types for all team projects within the collection.
+Because global lists are defined for a project collection, they can be included in work item types for all projects within the collection.

 Feature availability: Hosted XML customization supports adding and updating global lists with a process update.
 To learn more, see Differences between VSTS and TFS process template customizations.